Wirone/php-pie/docs/usage.md

 ### Docker installation

-Pie is published as binary-only Docker image, so you can install it easily during build:
+PIE is published as binary-only Docker image, so you can install it easily during build:

 ```Dockerfile
 FROM php:8